mariancraciun1983/ansible-install-python/README.md

 <br />

-Ansible role for installing python 2 or 3 on the remote host.
+Ansible role for installing python 2 or 3 using raw module on the remote host that does not have python installed yet.

 ## Introduction